yogesh-studypad/cocos-docs/manual/framework/native/v2/sdk-integration/wp8-thirdSDK/en.md

 ## deal with call back

 in the Direct3DInterop implement, we can find that, all the click and keyboard event handle by the mInputEvents queue, just throw event to the thread, and use ProcessEvents function to handle.
-So we define a AdControlEvent  class and derived from InputEvent as following:
+So we define an AdControlEvent  class and derived from InputEvent as following:

 ``` c++
 namespace PhoneDirect3DXamlAppComponent